ce-craneww/craneww/README.md

 Note on viz tools: I initially attempted to use Power BI Desktop and Hex for visualizations.
 Both required a corporate domain email for signup/authentication, which wasn't available in this context.
-I pivoted to Snowflake's built-in Snowsight charting as a practical alternative — it's directly connected to the data and requires no additional tooling.
+I pivoted to Snowflake's built-in Snowsight charting as a practical alternative as it's directly connected to the data and requires no additional tooling.
 In a real work environment I'd use Tableau, Power BI, or Hex connected to Snowflake.